Kansas City Wrongful Death Attorney

 Many people ask us “Is there a limit to how much money I can recover?”
 The answer to this question is both yes and no. If you wish to file a wrongful death case, you will likely be claiming losses both economic and noneconomic.
 An example of an economic harm would be medical bills, as these are tangible and quantifiable.

 An example of a noneconomic harm would be “pain and suffering” which, while felt probably more bitterly than even the financial harms, is not a tangible or easily quantifiable harm.
-The attorneys at Wendt Law Firm P.C. can evaluate your case to find out the maximum noneconomic and economic damages you can claim after the death of your loved one.
+The Kansas City injury attorneys at Wendt Law Firm P.C. can evaluate your case to find out the maximum noneconomic and economic damages you can claim after the death of your loved one.

 We recovered $565,000.00 for a client seeking compensation for wrongful death and medical malpractice.
 Click here to read the whole story.